Klivazh: Flooding of the site

 The danger of flooding the Yunkom coal mine was alarming for Ukrainian ecologists at the very announcement of the mine conservation as it may potentially cause radioactive pollution of the underground waters.
 The Ministry of Ecological Security held measures to ensure the hydrological and geological security of the site.

-After the starting of Russo-Ukrainian War in 2014 the city of Yenakieve was occupied by pro-Russian forces of Donetsk People's Republic.
+After the starting of Russo-Ukrainian war in 2014 the city of Yenakiieve was occupied by pro-Russian forces of Donetsk People's Republic.

 In 2018 the DPR administration decided to flood the Yunkom coal mine.
 The drainage required maintenance of water pumps, which stopped along with the region's general infrastructure degradation after the Russian military occupation.
 The information was confirmed by OSCE Monitoring Mission.
 In April 2018 the DPR removed water pumps from the Yunkom mine, so it is gradually flooded by the natural waters.
 The radiological contamination was viewed as potentially spreading to the Mius River and then to the Azov Sea, threatening drinking and irrigation water supplies.